rjspiers/qgis-standalone-map-export/README.md

 ```
 ## What happens
 The script will print the pdf using the qpt template based on whatever layers are loaded in the `'single_pdf.qgs'` file.

+## Links
+Most of the script is from Tim Sutton's example [here](http://kartoza.com/how-to-create-a-qgis-pdf-report-with-a-few-lines-of-python/):